andykee/loupe/docs/user_guide/autograd.rst

 requires_grad
 =============
-The array's :attr:`~loupe.array.requires_grad` attribute specifies whether the gradient should be accumulated for that array during a backwards pass.
+The array's :attr:`~loupe.array.requires_grad` attribute specifies whether the gradient should be accumulated for the array during a backwards pass.
 By setting ``requires_grad=True`` only for arrays whose gradients are required, unnecessary gradient calculations may be avoided.